 For many years, people disregarded the importance of mental health by failing to acknowledge warning signs, refusing to seek treatment, and making fun of others who claimed to be suffering from a mental health condition.
 Luckily, human society changed with time.
-Although some resistance remains, mental health is now well-regarded, respected and professionally-treated worldwide.
+Although some resistance remains, mental health is now well-regarded, respected and covered by most health insurance companies.

 This article will outline a series of mental health statistics and facts, to ensure that readers are well-educated and able to understand how mental health works.
 The secondary purpose of this statistics piece is to help give a general perspective on the topic, helping readers understand more about how widespread these conditions are, the existing treatment options, alongside the incidence of mental illnesses amongst the elderly, adults, college students, and teens.
 Mental illness rates are becoming higher, therefore comprehensive study on the matter is required.